Dirtbagging and Climbing in Leonidio, Greece

 Climbing in Leonidio gained a lot of popularity in recent years.
 It is a preferred winter getaway for European climbers, and with good reason – tons of sport climbing routes on high quality limestone, small and picturesque pebble beaches, seafood, Mediterranean cuisine, sunshine, and a laidback lifestyle all add to its charm, making it simply irresistible.

 The amount of climbing at Leonidio is impressive, if not overwhelming.
 There are over 2,500 routes, from 4 to 9a+, as well as projects.
-The biggest chunk of the routes is in the 6a to 7b range.
-For beginners, it is a fantastic playground.
-It’s great if you’re looking to get some mileage, climbing as many routes around your level as possible.
-It’s also a good place to try hard and push your limit.
+The biggest chunk of the routes is in the 6a to 7b range, making it a fantastic playground for all levels.
+It’s great for beginners, for those looking for mid-grades, those looking to get some mileage, and for those who like to try hard and push past their limit.

 Leonidio is renowned for its reddish limestone and full range of styles and difficulties.
 There are tufas to hug, stalactites to cut loose in style, roofs, crimpy vertical faces, gray technical slabs, you name it!

-Elona, H.A.D.A, Twin Caves, Mars, Jupiter, Sàbaton, Hot Rock, Nifada, and Limeri are already iconic sectors.
+Elona, H.A.D.A, Twin Caves, Mars, Jupiter, Sàbaton, Hot Rock, Nifada, Limeri, and La Maison des Chevres are already iconic sectors.
 Generally speaking, the routes offer good friction, as they’re not too polished yet, except maybe a few very popular lines.

 The crags are located from almost sea level to 900 meters elevation.
 Choosing where you want to climb depends on the weather and conditions.
 There are sectors that are in the sun all day – perfect for colder days.
 And there are some at a higher elevation, partly in shade, that are good for warmer days.